-For purposes of Form 8606, a traditional IRA is an individual retirement account or an individual retirement annuity other than a SEP, SIMPLE, or Roth IRA.
+For purposes of Form 8606, a traditional IRA is an individual retirement account or an individual retirement annuity other than a traditional SIMPLE, Roth, Roth SEP, or Roth SIMPLE IRA.
+A traditional SEP IRA is a traditional IRA to which contributions under a SEP plan are made.

 Contributions.
-An overall contribution limit applies to traditional IRAs and Roth IRAs.
+An overall contribution limit applies to traditional IRAs.
 See Overall Contribution Limit for Traditional and Roth IRAs, later.
 Contributions to a traditional IRA may be fully deductible, partially deductible, or completely nondeductible.

 Basis.
-Your basis in traditional, SEP, and SIMPLE IRAs is the total of all your nondeductible contributions and nontaxable amounts included in rollovers made to these IRAs minus the total of all your nontaxable distributions, adjusted if necessary (see the instructions for line 2, later).
+Your basis in traditional, traditional SEP, and traditional SIMPLE IRAs is the total of all your nondeductible contributions and nontaxable amounts included in rollovers made to these IRAs minus the total of all your nontaxable distributions, adjusted if necessary (see the instructions for line 2, later).
+See Line 22, later, for your basis in Roth, Roth SEP, and Roth SIMPLE IRAs.